(Also see my advice on giving a job talk and on making a technical poster.)

 Do not try to fit too much material in a talk.
 About one slide per minute is a good pace (if lots of your slides are animations that take only moments to present, you can have more slides).
 Remember what your key points are, and focus on those.
 Don't present more information than your audience can grasp; for example, often intuitions and an explanation of the approach are more valuable than the gory details of a proof.
 If you try to fit the entire technical content of a paper into a talk, you will rush, with the result that the audience may come away understanding nothing.
 It's better to think of the talk as an advertisement for the paper that gives the key ideas, intuitions, and results, and that makes the audience eager to read your paper or to talk with you to learn more.
 That does not mean holding back important details — merely omitting less important ones.
 You may also find yourself omitting entire portions of the research that do not directly contribute to the main point you are trying to make in your talk.

 Just as there should be no extra slides, there should be no missing slides.
 As a rule, you shouldn't speak for more than a minute or so without having new information appear.
 If you have an important point to make, then have a slide to support it.
-(Very few people can mesmerize an audience on a technical topic, and leave the audience with a deep understanding of the key points, without any support.
+(Very few people can mesmerize an audience on a technical topic, and leave the audience with a deep understanding of the key points, without any visual props.
 Unfortunately, you are probably not one of them, at least not yet.)
 As a particularly egregious example, do not discuss a user interface without presenting a picture of it — perhaps multiple ones.
-As another example, you should not dwell on the title slide for very long, but should present a picture or text relevant to the problem you are solving, to make the motivation for your work concrete.
+As another example, you should not dwell on the title slide for very long, but should present a picture relevant to the problem you are solving, to make the motivation for your work concrete.

 Slide titles.
 Use descriptive slide titles.
 Do not use the same title on multiple slides (except perhaps when the slides constitute an animation or build).
 Choose a descriptive title that helps the audience to appreciate what the specific contribution of this slide is.
 If you can't figure that out, it suggests that you have not done a good job of understanding and organizing your own material.